joinpursuit/Pursuit-Core-Web/full_stack_express/intro-to-internet-and-servers/README.md

 ## HTTP

-We are going to be working with HTTP in order to build APIs.
+We are going to be working with HTTP (`Hyper-Text-Transfer-Protocol`) in order to build APIs.

 **Remember** - HTML stands for `Hyper-Text Mark-up Langauge`